Siege of Eker: The siege

 In the wake of the alleged explosion, the government deployed police in SUVs and armored vehicles to Eker, and sealed off all routes leading to and from the village.
 Checkpoints were set up at various locations, and security forces carried out house raids, arresting at least 7 people, who the Ministry of Interior (Bahrain) claims may have been involved in the alleged explosion.
-Bahraini human rights activists have stated that the raids carried out against citizens' houses are unlawful, and the arrests are arbitrary and without reasonable grounds.
+Bahraini human rights activists stated that the raids carried out against citizens' houses are unlawful, and the arrests are arbitrary and without reasonable grounds.

 A statement released by Bahrain's largest licensed opposition party, Al Wefaq described the siege as state-sponsored terrorism.
 The statement also said that extrajudicial raids were carried out on over forty houses in Eker, detailing property damage and harassment during the raids.

-Security forces have enforced a blockade, denying entry and exit to the village for over 48 hours.
-Regular food deliveries have been turned back, and ambulances have been denied access.
-Within the village, police have prevented residents from attending school.
+Security forces had enforced a blockade, denying entry and exit to the village for over 48 hours.
+Regular food deliveries were turned back, and ambulances were denied access.
+Within the village, police prevented residents from attending school.

-Al Wefaq and other licensed opposition parties, including National Democratic Action Society (Waad), Ekhaa, Qawmy, and Wahdawy, have collectively announced that they will be sending a joint delegation to Eker on the morning of Sunday, October 21, 2012, to try and peacefully break siege of the village.
-The opposition parties also plan to hold a protest Sunday afternoon.
+Al Wefaq and other licensed opposition parties, including National Democratic Action Society (Waad), Ekhaa, Qawmy, and Wahdawy, collectively announced that they will send a joint delegation to Eker on the morning of Sunday, October 21, 2012, to try and peacefully break siege of the village.
+The opposition parties also planned to hold a protest that afternoon.